zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

     and distance - the telegraph and cable, the telephone, radio, and the rest." - Emily Greene Balch

-In a more practical sense, Ethereum is an internet service platform for guaranteed computation.
+In a more practical sense, Expanse is an internet service platform for guaranteed computation.
 More than that, as a platform, it provides a set of integral features which are very useful to the developer: